 Data security

-Walrus provides decentralized storage for application and user data.
-Walrus ensures availability and integrity but does not provide native encryption for data.
-By default, all blobs stored in Walrus are public and discoverable by all.
-If your app needs encryption or access control, secure data before uploading to Walrus.
+As described above, Walrus ensures availability and integrity but does not provide native encryption for data.
+By default, all blobs stored in Walrus are public and discoverable by everyone.
+If your app needs encryption or access control, you need to secure data before uploading to Walrus.

 Seal allows you to: